 Ceylon Cinnamon sticks are soft, crumbly and rolled like cigar with layers of soft Cinnamon bark.
-All other Cinnamon types like the Cassia Cinnamon (above photo) and tends to be hard and have only one rolled layer.
+All other Cinnamon types like the Cassia Cinnamon and tend to be hard and have only one rolled layer.
 Notice the color difference.
 Ceylon Cinnamon is lighter in color while other Cinnamon types tend to be darker in color.
-The grey color cinnamon is Cassia cinnamon from India.

 FORMS OF CINNAMON

 Cinnamon is a tropical evergreen tree whose parts, either the bark or the leaf is used for a variety of purposes.
 The parts of the tree is broken down into many parts as follows